 - APR: Starting at 2.45%

 How does student loan refinancing work?

-Student loan refinancing works like any other type of refinancing: You take out a loan with lower rates and more favorable terms than your current student loan and use that to pay it off in full.
+With student loan refinancing, you take out a new loan with hopefully lower rates or more favorable terms than your current student loans and use that to pay them off in full.
 Then, you repay your new loan according to your new loan terms.
 It doesn’t reduce the amount of debt you have, but it can reduce the amount you pay in the end.